RC-USC/RC-USC.github.io/_posts/2024-01-31-Know-Your-Right-Training.md

 ---
 layout: post
-title: Know Your Right Training with union reform perspective
+title: Know Your Right Training and Grievance filling
+subtitle: from a union reform perspective
 tags: [update]
 comments: true
-author: Reform Caucus at USC
+author: Reform Caucus at USC GSWOC
+sticky: true
 ---

-The most important thing after bargaining is contract enforcement.
+# Learn our contract protection
+* For Chinese students, you can follow us on Wechat "USC GSWOC 的留学生们" and message "grievance" for a summary of protection in Mandarine.
+* For others, you can contact your department organizer for a know your right training.
+Also, There will be a webpage about grievance on our union website.
+* If your department organizer couldn't help, you can fill in this [form](https://forms.gle/EwGHDbxaq6ax5GQs8).
+We will contact you.

+We are also trying to build up an internal list of abusive advisors, so department organizers can check-in with their students regularly and see if advisor is doing bad things again.
+You can email us for access <reform.caucus.at.usc.gswoc@proton.me>

+# Fill a grievance
+* You can contact your department organizer.
+In the future it will be your steward.
+* If your department organizers couldn't help, the suggestion is to email info@gswoc-usc.org
+* For Chinese students, if you want someone who can speak Mandarine, feel free to message us on Wechat "USC GSWOC 的留学生们".

+# Our Thoughts
 Know Your Right Training talks about the key protection provided by our contract and how to fight back when it gets violated.
-I added contents to the campus-wide slide, in order to encourage union members to get involved and shift towards an bottom-up [organizing model](https://rc-usc.github.io/high_ed_reform/).
+I added some contents to the slide, encouraging people to get involved and shifting towards an bottom-up [organizing model](https://rc-usc.github.io/high_ed_reform/).

 ## Encourage people to talk with their coworkers (Building a support network/community)
 Last year, I met an UC mom who is an international student.
 She told me, she didn't know about parental leave when she gave birth to a child.
 No one told her about it, she didn't know and suffered a lot.